vorpalnet/blade/DEPLOYMENT.md

 This is the one tier that isn't a WebLogic deployment, so it's worth spelling out.

-1. Build: `./build.sh production` produces `dist/<ver>-<build>/vorpal-blade-library-fsmar.jar` (a fat JAR with all dependencies bundled in).
+1. Build: `./build.sh production` produces two fat JARs in `dist/<ver>-<build>/`:
+   - `vorpal-blade-library-fsmar.jar` — FSMAR 2 (legacy)
+   - `vorpal-blade-library-fsmar3.jar` — FSMAR 3 (current)
-2. Put the JAR in the OCCAS domain's `approuter/` directory on every engine-tier host:
+2. Put the JAR(s) in the OCCAS domain's `approuter/` directory on every engine-tier host:
    ```
    $DOMAIN_HOME/approuter/vorpal-blade-library-fsmar.jar
+   $DOMAIN_HOME/approuter/vorpal-blade-library-fsmar3.jar
    ```
-   `./deploy.sh <env> fsmar` does this via `scp` (if `ssh.host` is set in the profile) or `cp` (local domain).
+   `./deploy.sh <env> fsmar` copies whichever JARs are present in `dist/` via `scp` (if `ssh.host` is set in the profile) or `cp` (local domain).
+Having both on disk is fine — OCCAS only loads the one activated in its admin console.
-3. Configure OCCAS to use FSMAR via the admin console.
+3. Configure OCCAS to use the chosen FSMAR via the admin console.
 The exact navigation and field names change between OCCAS versions — check the OCCAS docs for your version.
 4. Restart the engine tier (not AdminServer).
 Node Manager or a rolling restart works.
 5. On first startup, FSMAR writes a sample config into the OCCAS `_samples` directory (same place every other BLADE app drops its samples).
-Copy it alongside your other BLADE app configs, rename appropriately, and edit — see `libs/fsmar/README.md` for the JSON schema.
+FSMAR 2 and FSMAR 3 use distinct sample-file names so they don't collide.
+Copy the appropriate sample alongside your other BLADE app configs, rename appropriately, and edit — see `libs/fsmar/README.md` (v2) or `libs/fsmar3/README.md` (v3) for the JSON schema.

-`fsmar.jar` can be updated in place and re-activated by a rolling engine-tier restart; hot updates are not supported because the JAR is loaded into the OCCAS Application Router at server startup.
+The JARs can be updated in place and re-activated by a rolling engine-tier restart; hot updates are not supported because the JAR is loaded into the OCCAS Application Router at server startup.

 ## Troubleshooting